UN Reports 880 Civilian Deaths from Drone Strikes in Sudan Conflict

 The Context

-• The UN warns that the use of drones is leading to a more violent phase of the conflict.
+- The UN warns that the use of drones is normalizing violence and could lead to a more deadly phase of the conflict.

-• Recent clashes in the Blue Nile state have caused significant displacement of civilians.
+- Recent clashes in the Blue Nile state have resulted in significant civilian displacement.

 Takeaway

-The situation in Sudan is likely to worsen as drone strikes continue to escalate violence and civilian casualties.
+The situation in Sudan is likely to worsen as drone strikes continue to escalate, threatening more civilian lives.

 الأمم المتحدة: مقتل 880 مدنيّاً سودانيّاً بمسيّرات خلال 4 أشهر